gabriel-hahn/react-micro-example/README.md

 Completly different repositories, running together based on routes.
 This is a good approach to have different teams working on several parts of the project and separeted deploys (more scalable).
 The problem is debugging this kind of application :sweat_smile:

+Checkout and Marketplace are split projects with their own package.json and structure.
+This root project will be the wrapper around it, the application which will handle the load of each project separatelly.

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.